nod-ai/SHARK-Studio/README.md

 ```
 The given command will populate `<dispatch_benchmarks_dir>/<model_name>/` with an `ordered_dispatches.txt` that lists and orders the dispatches and their latencies, as well as folders for each dispatch that contain .mlir, .vmfb, and results of the benchmark for that dispatch.

-if you want to instead incorporate this into a python script, you can pass the `dispatch_benchmarks` and `dispatch_benchmarks_dir` commands when initializing `SharkInference`, and the benchmarks will be generated when compiled.
+if you want to instead incorporate this into a python script, you can pass the `dispatch_benchmarks` and `dispatch_benchmarks_dir` commands when initializing `AMDSharkInference`, and the benchmarks will be generated when compiled.
 E.G:

 ```
-shark_module = SharkInference(
+amdshark_module = AMDSharkInference(
         mlir_model,
         device=args.device,
         mlir_dialect="tm_tensor",